detekoi/minimal-clock-overlay/README.md

 # Minimal Clock Overlay for OBS

-A lightweight, customizable clock overlay for OBS inspired by the aesthetic of Polar Bear Cafe anime.
+A lightweight, customizable clock overlay for OBS.
 Perfect for streamers who want to display the time without distracting from their content.

 ![Default Clock](screenshots/default-clock.png)